johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-01-15-how-i-ruined-my-seo/index.md

 > It is a truth universally acknowledged, that a developer in possession of a good keyboard, must **copy and paste**.

 Nightmare.
+Other people were using my GA4 tag.

-I did try to roll this back, [submit PRs to remove the tag](https://github.com/facebook/docusaurus/pull/8313), but not every one was merged.
+I did try to roll this back; search GitHub for my tag and [submit PRs to remove it](https://github.com/facebook/docusaurus/pull/8313).
+But not every PR was merged.
 In the end I gave up and created a new GA4 property and started again.
 Out there right now, there are still websites sending my old GA4 tag traffic to Google.
 What a horlicks.

 I don't know if Google tracks for sites sharing analytics tags and deranks them as a consequence, but I suspect it's a possibility.
 Who knows?
 (Maybe you do?
 Tell me!)